 Important Timings On Ramayana Month

 Karkkidakam starts in the middle of July and ends in the middle of August.
-The whole Kerala region experiences a period of bad weather, reduced crops and various ailments during this time, which cause the people consider the month as inauspicious.
+The whole Kerala region experiences a period of bad weather, reduced crops, and various ailments during this time, which causes the people to consider the month as inauspicious.
 The Hindu community in Kerala desists from fixing or conducting marriages and other auspicious functions during Karkkidakam.
-The traditional practice of reciting Ramayana is meant for a spiritual enrichment, which can help people feel less affected by the negativity of the period.
+The traditional practice of reciting Ramayana is meant for spiritual enrichment, which can help people feel less affected by the negativity of the period.